 Can a vasectomy help with premature ejaculation?

 No. Having a vasectomy will not help with premature ejaculation.
-If you suffer from premature ejaculation there are a number of treatments you can use.
-Most men with premature ejaculation are able to cure or significantly improve their ejaculatory control.
+If you suffer from premature ejaculation, there several treatments you can use.
+Most premature ejaculation cases can be cured or at least significantly improved.

-Premature ejaculation happens when you are unable to delay ejaculation for longer than a minute after penetration.
+Premature ejaculation happens when you cannot delay ejaculation for longer than a minute from the moment of penetration.

 No. Having a vasectomy will not cause premature ejaculation.
-What a vasectomy does is remove the sperm from the ejaculation.
-This mechanism is completely unrelated to the mechanism that allows man to delay ejaculation.
+What a vasectomy does is remove the sperm from the ejaculate.
+This mechanism is entirely unrelated to the mechanism that allows man to delay ejaculation.

 Will I last longer after a vasectomy?

 If by lasting longer, you’re talking about maintaining an erection for longer, then the answer is probably not.
-There was a study that showed that men who has vasectomies enjoyed better erectile function, orgasm, sexual desire, and intercourse satisfaction.
-But this was only a single study and the general opinion is that vasectomy doesn’t have an effect on sexual performance.
+There was a study that showed that men who had vasectomies enjoyed better erectile function, orgasm, sexual desire, and intercourse satisfaction.
+But this was only a single study, and the general opinion is that vasectomy doesn’t affect sexual performance.

-If by lasting longer, you mean delaying ejaculation for longer, then vasectomy will not help.
+If by lasting longer, you mean delaying ejaculation for longer, then having a vasectomy will not help.